 The project manager acts as the link between the client and the contractor.
-His tasks are always going between taking the owner’s demands and the contractor’s need of processing them into an action plan.
-He must be present from the planning stage to the delivery time and to monitor every project step in addition to be a fast decision maker.
-A good project manager is a person who can bring out the inherent powers in his work by increasing efficiency not only for the project but also for himself.
+His tasks are always going between taking the owner’s demands and the contractor’s need for processing them into an action plan.
+He must be present from the planning stage to the delivery time and to monitor every project step in addition to be a fast decision-maker.
+A good project manager is a person who can bring out the inherent powers by increasing efficiency not only for the project but also for himself.
 Obey the following tips and tricks to improve your efficiency on the job site.

 - Manage your time wisely